“Fun” and “commute” are two words rarely used in the same sentence, particularly among those who drive to work.

 The cost of traffic jams

-The 2016 Traffic Scorecard reported London drivers spending an average of 73 hours sat in gridlock during peak times, at a cost of £1,911 to the driver in terms of fuel value and time wasted; and other cities weren’t far behind.
+The 2016 Traffic Scorecard reported London drivers spent an average of 73 hours sitting in gridlock during peak times, at a cost of £1,911 the driver in terms of fuel value and time wasted; and other cities weren’t far behind.

 Should we be doing more?